 Michelle Magorian’s wonderfully uplifting World War II tale is brought gloriously to life in this magical Olivier Award winning stage adaptation by David Wood.
 Last seen in the West End in 2012/13, this acclaimed production will star David Troughton in the title role.

-Set during the dangerous build up to the Second World War, Goodnight Mister Tom follows young William Beech, who is evacuated to the idyllic English countryside and forges a remarkable and heart-warming friendship with the elderly recluse, Tom Oakley, played by David Troughton.
-All is perfect until William is suddenly summoned by his mother back to London.
+Set during the dangerous build up to the Second World War, Goodnight Mister Tom follows young William Beech, who is evacuated to the idyllic English countryside where he forges a remarkable and heart-warming friendship with the elderly recluse, Tom Oakley, played by David Troughton.
+All is well until William is suddenly summoned by his mother back to London.

 David Troughton who will play Tom Oakley will be joined by an ensemble cast featuring Clark Devlin, Elisa de Grey, Guy Lewis, Simon Markey, Abigail Matthews, Jane Milligan, Martha Seignior, James Staddon, Melle Stewart, Georgina Sutton and Hollie Taylor.

 Six talented young performers have been cast in the key roles of William and Zach.
 Joe Reynolds, Freddy Hawkins and Alex Taylor-McDowall will alternate the role of William and Sonny Kirby, Harrison Noble and Oliver Loades will alternate as Zach.